 Dinner is slightly more intimate and moody than breakfast; tables are adorned with flowers from a local florist and the menu is more diverse, but still focused on rich Sicilian flavours.
 Favourites include a prawn spaghetti with a pistachio pesto, octopus with ‘nduja (spreadable salami).

-There’s also a range of Italian and Australian wines and a gluten-free Peroni (it’s Brunswick, after all).
+There’s also a range of Italian and Australian wines.
 Coffee is a seasonal blend from Code Black.

 A recipe from Small Axe is featured in The Broadsheet Italian Cookbook.
 Buy your copy at shop.broadsheet.com.au.

 We do not seek or accept payment from the cafes, restaurants, bars and shops listed in the Directory – inclusion is at our discretion.
 Venue profiles are written by independent freelancers paid by Broadsheet.